z-fitch/airbender-2305/README.md

 ### Instructions

-Using an Airbender API provided to you by your instructors, retrieve a sampling of characters for a given Nation, and display the relevant information per the instructions from your instructor.
+Using an Airbender API provided to you by your instructors, retrieve a subset of information, and display the relevant information per the instructions from your instructor.

 ### Versions